Frequently Asked Questions About Crete: Learn All You Need to Know About the Island!

 questions about crete

-If you’re a history buff and already know everything about Knossos then you might get bored.
+You might get bored if you’re a history buff and know everything about Knossos.

-Keep in mind that some of the tours do not focus on the history of the site, but on myth… so you might hear “serious” official travel guides discussing King Minos and Queen Pasiphae as if there was even proof that they ever existed!
+Keep in mind that some of the tours do not focus on the site’s history but on myth.
+So you might hear “serious” official travel guides discussing King Minos and Queen Pasiphae as if there was even proof that they ever existed!

 I can’t help myself, this shit pisses me off – and for a ton of reasons which we can discuss if we ever meet!

-So my piece of advice would be, do book a tour but read a ton of reviews before doing so, and to be on the safe side, get yourself a good guidebook of Knossos before entering the palace!
+So my advice would be to book a tour but read a ton of reviews before doing so, and to be on the safe side, get yourself a good guidebook of Knossos before entering the palace!

 Should I do Samaria Gorge the lazy way or the regular way?